 The Volkswagen Polo GTI comes with plenty of sporty details to help it stand out against the standard Polo, but a few brittle plastics let the side down slightly

 The VW Polo GTI takes the standard Polo’s solid, sensible interior and adds plenty of eye-catching sporty features.
 You get a leather-trimmed steering wheel with GTI badging alongside a pair of very supportive (and very tartan) front seats with bright red contrast stitching.

-Alloy pedals come as standard, too, and the Polo GTI’s dashboard comes covered in soft, squidgy plastic instead of the hard, brittle trim you’ll find in some small hot hatches.
-Unfortunately, the same can’t be said of the doors which – unlike in the larger VW Golf GTI – come with a brittle finish that’s at odds with the rest of the VW Polo GTI’s upmarket cabin.
+Metal pedal trims come as standard, too, and the Polo GTI’s dashboard gets a soft, squidgy plastic covering instead of the hard, brittle trim you’ll find in some small hot hatches.
+Unfortunately, the same can’t be said of the doors which – unlike in the larger VW Golf GTI – come with a scratchy finish that’s at odds with the rest of the VW Polo GTI’s upmarket cabin.

 You can’t personalise the VW Polo GTI’s interior quite as much as the standard Polo’s – it isn’t available with bright orange dashboard inserts, for example – but you do get a large touchscreen infotainment system as standard.
 GTI+ versions top this with a widescreen digital driver’s display that looks more like it belongs in a flashy Audi executive car than a boisterous VW hot hatch.

 The VW Polo GTI’s digital driver’s display looks far more futuristic than anything you get in other small hot hatches, but it only comes as standard in more expensive GTI+ models

 Used Volkswagen Polo GTI dealscarwow price from £16,490